Connecting Northeast Ohio to the Regional Cycling Network

 Portage County is home to a couple of fine bike trails This page (click on above heading) describes The Portage (Kent to Ravenna), and the Headwaters Trail (Mantua to Garrettsville).
 Mostly quiet road connections between these trails and those in neighboring counties can quickly expand this network to Cleveland, Akron, Ashtabula, and New Philadelphia.
 Those willing to include longer road segments on trips can connect to the Erie Canalway Trail (beginning in Buffalo and ending in Albany, NY), the Great Allegheny Passage (starting in Pittsburgh and ending on the Chesapeake and Ohio Canalway in Washington, DC), or the Ohio to Erie Trail (joining the Towpath Trail near Massillon and ending in Cincinnati, OH).
 Nearby Adventure Cycling Association "trails" (mostly roads) include the Underground Railroad and Northern Tier Routes.

 Portage County is also a favorite for road cycling This page (click on above heading) includes some practical and safety tips on riding local roads.
 The townships along the southern and eastern borders of the county offer many quiet rural roads.
 For now, this website will focus more on local and regional trails and road connections between them.
-Eventually I'll add links to popular stopping points for supplies, ice cream, a cold brew, etc. A few favorite area loop rides may also be included in the future.
+I've started to add links to popular stopping points for a cold brew, camping, lodging, etc. A few favorite area loop rides may also be included in the future.